Volkswagen is arguably the car company most associated with Germany. Audi, BMW, and Mercedes might also spring to mind.

 Bentley – Bentley Motors Limited

-After passing through several diverse hands, the end of 1997 saw Volkswagen outbid BMW to buy Bentley from Vickers.
+After passing through several separate hands, the end of 1997 saw Volkswagen outbid BMW to buy Bentley from Vickers.
 By 2003, VW AG was the company’s sole owner, with BMW taking control of Rolls-Royce.

 Lamborghini – Automobili Lamborghini S.p.A